CH-Earth/summa/utils/test/test_mizuroute/README.md

    `./extern/summa/summa/utils/test/test_ngen/provo_run.sh`
 3. `python3 compare_to_troute.py <mizuroute .../output/*_timestep.nc> <ngen domain_provo/simulations dir with troute_output_*.nc> <mizuroute .../settings/topology.nc>`

+**A close match is not expected, and that's expected, not a bug** -- but it should be a *reasonably* close one (median NSE ~0.98 on this domain), not wildly off.
+If you see something like a systematic ~3600x scale difference, or several reaches pinned at exactly zero t-route flow for the whole run, that's not this -- see the ngen-side history below.

+Two ngen-side bugs used to make this comparison meaningless, both since
+fixed:

+- Every catchment's flow into its nexus was silently divided by 3600 an extra time in `Catchment_Formulation::update_models()` (`include/core/Layer.hpp`) before ever reaching t-route.
+- At a confluence (a nexus fed by more than one catchment, i.e. any tributary junction), ngen combines every contributing catchment's flow into that nexus's single running total before it's ever written to disk -- so t-route has no way to tell which flowpath a combined value's components belong to.
+The provo realization configs in this domain (`provo_realization_config_w_summa_bmi*.json`) opt in to `"nexus_output_by_catchment": true`, which writes each catchment's own flow, keyed by its own id, into `nex-*_output.csv` instead of the nexus's combined total -- avoiding the combination rather than trying to undo it.
+That flag defaults to off (existing behavior, existing consumers, unchanged) everywhere else in ngen.

-**This is not expected to match closely, and that's expected, not a bug.** mizuRoute is run here with the kinematic wave method (`methods = "3"` in `test_mizuroute_provo_real_network.sh`), the same method the bundled test already validates. t-route defaults to a Muskingum-Cunge-like scheme (`compute_kernel: V02-structured` in `provo_routing.yaml`) that uses real
+With both fixed, what's left is genuine routing-scheme difference: mizuRoute is run here with the kinematic wave method (`methods = "3"` in `test_mizuroute_provo_real_network.sh`), the same method the bundled test already validates. t-route defaults to a Muskingum-Cunge-like scheme (`compute_kernel: V02-structured` in `provo_routing.yaml`) that uses real